rwieruch/blog_robinwieruch_content/own-website-in-five-days.md

 * great user interface and experience
 * multiple websites on one instance

-You can Sign Up on {{% a_blank "DigitalOcean" "https://m.do.co/c/fb27c90322f3" %}}.
+You can Sign Up on {{% a_blank_no_follow "DigitalOcean" "https://m.do.co/c/fb27c90322f3" %}}.
 After that you can create your first Droplet to host your website(s).
 Choose Ubuntu from the selection of Distributions.

 You can get more guidance in the following step by step tutorial: